anhduc114/LTalk/README.md

 | Humor | Same as Claude 2 | Not as humorous |
 | Text summarization | Well summarized. | GPT-3.5 and GPT-4 |
 - ChatGPT 4 is still better overall, so if you are GPT-4 user already, better keep using GPT-4
+- If you are not buying GPT4, Claude is a better option compared to GPT-3.5 (in my opinion)
 - If you are still using GPT3.5, i recommend using both AI
 - You can read this article for detailed comparison [ChatGPT vs Claude 2.1 - Side by Side Comparison (2024) (demandsage.com)](https://www.demandsage.com/chatgpt-vs-claude/)